christianbaun/pestdetector/README.md

 # pestdetector

 This repository contains bash scripts, python scripts, and documentation material, that I created for my pest detector prototype research work.
 The pest detector script collection is a command-line tool for detecting rats and other forms of pests like cockroaches in images that are created by a [Raspberry Pi](https://www.raspberrypi.com) single-board computer node with a Raspberry Pi [High-Quality Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/) (hqcam), or a Raspberry Pi [Camera Module 2](https://www.raspberrypi.com/products/camera-module-v2/), or a similar model.
-The object detection is done by [TensorFlow](https://github.com/tensorflow/tensorflow) lite that runs on the Raspberry Pi and is accelerated by a [Coral Accelerator TPU coprocessor](https://coral.ai/products/accelerator/).
+The object detection is done by [TensorFlow](https://github.com/tensorflow/tensorflow) lite that runs on the Raspberry Pi and can by done by using die CPU of the single board computer or by using a [Coral Accelerator TPU coprocessor](https://coral.ai/products/accelerator/).

 ## Synopsis